robotics-upo/siar_simulator/README.md

 To use "semi autonomous" or "autonomous" mode is necessary to follow the next steps:

-1.- Execute "roslauch siar_gazebo siar simulator_(choose your favorite version).launch".
+1.- Execute "roslaunch siar_gazebo siar simulator_(choose your favorite version).launch".
 IMPORTANT: the launch in siar_simulator start in pause to avoid conflict in the spawn of the models Gazebo.
 This will generate a ROS_ERROR, because siar_costmap is waiting to recieve the map.
 To finish with ROS_ERROR just push play in the simulation.

 2.- Execute "roslaunch siar_planner planner_action_server_simulation.launch" (To use differents planners change the parameter "planner type").
 Congratulations !!!, now you are ready to use siar_simulator in "semi autonomous" mode, just be sure that you are in "operation mode" = 1, you can change with botton "Y" of Xbox Joystick.